3 New Spain & New France

 Martin Behaim’s 1492 Globe Showing Japan (Cipangu) in the Atlantic Ocean, Larousse Encyclopedia-WikiCommons

 Regardless of Columbus’ personal reputation, the bigger issue is whether the European settlement of the Americas should be celebrated in the first place, with the date on which Columbus made landfall being symbolic of that broader development.
 Was European conquest of the Americas a good thing?
 Until recently, it was an obvious cause for celebration for both Hispanic and Anglo-Americans.
-But by Columbus’ 500th anniversary, people felt more ambiguous about the near decimation of Native American civilizations.
+But by Columbus’ 500th anniversary, in 1992, people felt more ambiguous about the near decimation of Native American civilizations.
 And people today are more likely to question the chauvinistic Discovery Doctrine whereby Europeans granted themselves the right to conquer all lands and enslave all people not governed by a Christian monarch, starting in 1452.
 These are questions each reader has to work out on their own.
-In 2023, the Vatican (Holy See) repudiated the Discovery Doctrine it advanced during the Age of Exploration.
+In 2023, the Catholic Vatican (Holy See) repudiated the Discovery Doctrine it advanced during the Age of Exploration.

 To see how Europeans viewed the Western Hemisphere as late as 1532, see this German map, which shows the globe being turned by a crank-wielding angel.
 Columbus’ confusion stemmed from reading a passage in Marco Polo’s Travels (Chapter 1) that suggested Asia was bigger than it really is, combined with using Egyptian Claudius Ptolemy’s miscalculations as to the circumference of the Earth — that Ptolemy had mistakenly updated in the 2nd Century CE from fellow Alexandrian Eratosthenes, who’d been virtually correct in the 3rd Century BCE.
 This 1474 map by Florentine astronomer Toscanelli gave the same impression as Behaim’s globe on the upper left: